To revolutionize the way Zalando innovates across the organization.

 WATCH: Learn how Zalando pioneered a new innovation studio

 It’s one thing to start working differently in a small innovation lab, but how do you scale change across an organization and determine how it will affect each major business unit—product, technology, commercial, and logistics?
 IDEO interviewed Zalando employees to better understand how to embed what we called new Ways of Working (WoW), a method that combines design thinking with lean and agile approaches.
 WoW was then deployed by a centralized team that ran workshops and coaching sessions to help leaders adopt it, measure its impact through OKRs, KPIs, and NPSs, and help their teams understand the new processes.

 Today, the Ways of Working method is being rolled out across the entire organization, reaching all 15,000 employees.

 Together, the relationship between IDEO and Zalando and their multi-year project of change is spurring double-digit growth, and making good on the company’s vision of reimagining fashion, for the good of all.

-Learn how Zalando scaled new ways of working across their organization
+WATCH: Learn how Zalando scaled new ways of working across their organization